ile2807/postman-collection-tools/README.md

 - Duplicate (name and value) variables will not be added in the collection multiple times
 - If values are different in two same named variables then both will be added to the Output collection
 - Empty variables are not added
-- When using the test-* modes, the source collection is no altered in any way other than adding testing assertions in the `Test` part of ***requests only***.
+- When using the t200 command, the source collection is not altered in any way other than appending test assertions in the `Test` part of ***requests only***.
 The assertions are added beside existing `Test` code.
 - This application does not alters source collections, the changes are only streamed to the output collection.